AmolKulkarni00/M1_Calculator_Project/1_Requirements/README.md

 # INTRODUCTION
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+* Simple Calculator helps users to calculate simple calculations with great speed and accessibility.
+This project allows users to calculate basic four operations in mathematics such as, Addition, Subtraction, Multiplication, Division.
+In this Project which I have implemented special operations such as Modulus and Factorial.
-The Calculator is an user friendly project that allows the user to do arithmetic operations.
-Such as addition, subtraction, multiplication and division.
-In my project, the user is asked to select the operations required.
-The calculator then will perform the arithmetic operations, then will give the result.
+* The user will be asked to select the operation required.
+The calculator then calculates and displays the answer to the users.

 # REQUIREMENTS
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------